 AMa 90 abc.
 Topics in Applied Mathematics.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisites: Ma 2 abc, Ph 2 abc, or equivalent.
 An introductory course, ranging over a variety of applications to show typical problems, concepts and methods of applied mathematics.
 Topics will be chosen from the areas of random processes, combinatorial analysis, numerical analysis, computer science, continuum mechanics and transport theory.
 The aim is to show the interplay between mathematics and applications on topics which do not require a large detailed background in either mathematical methods or in the particular subject area of the application.
-For the academic year 1973-74 the topics will be: First term - traffic flow, shock waves, sonic booms, boundary layer phenomena.
-Second term - fast computations, computer algebraic manipulation, Monte Carlo methods.
-Third term - birth and death processes, epidemics, random walks, Brownian motion.
-Instructors: Whitham, Keller, Grünbaum.
+Not offered in 1974-75.

 AMa 95 abc.
 Introductory Methods of Applied Mathematics.
-12 units (4-0-8); three terms.
-Prerequisites: Ma 1 abc, Ma 2abc or equivalent.
+12 units (4-0-8); first, second, third terms.
+Prerequisites: Ma 1 abc, Ma 2 abc or equivalent.
 A course in the mathematical treatment of problems arising in applied mathematics, engineering, and physics.
-The topics studied include: vector analysis as applied to formulation of field theory problems; a basic introduction to analytic functions of complex variables; special functions such as the Bessel functions and Legendre functions; series of orthogonal functions; partial differential equations and boundary value problems, and an introduction to integral transforms.
-Instructor: Caughey.
+The topics studied include: a basic introduction to analytic functions of complex variables; special functions such as the Bessel functions and Legendre functions; series of orthogonal functions; partial differential equations and boundary value problems and an introduction to integral transforms.
+Instructors: Caughey, Saffman.

 AMa 101 abc.
-Methods of Applied Mathematics I. 9 units (3-0-6); three terms.
+Methods of Applied Mathematics I. 9 units (3-0-6); first, second, third terms.
 Prerequisite: AMa 95 or Ma 108.
-Review of basic complex variable analysis; analytic continuation; ordinary linear differential equations with applications to special functions; asymptotic expansions; integral transforms.
-Applications to boundary value problems and integral equations.
-Instructor: Nicolaides.
+Review of basic complex variable analysis; asymptotic expansions; ordinary linear differential equations; Sturm-Liouville theory; eigenfunction expansions; integral transforms; singular integral equations; introduction to partial differential equations; elementary theory of nonlinear differential equations.
+Instructor: Whitham.

 AMa 104.
 Matrix Theory.
 9 units (3-0-6); first term.
 Prerequisite: AMa 95 abc or equivalent.
 Matrices as linear transformations, theory of linear vector spaces, matrix operations.
 Eigenvalue-eigenvector theory, canonical forms, variational principles, inverses, pseudo-inverse.
 Matrix and vector norms, matrix calculus and applications to systems of ordinary differential equations.
 Introduction to computational linear algebra.
-Instructor: Weiss.
+Instructor: Keller.

 AMa 105 ab.
 Introduction to Numerical Analysis.
-11 units (3-2-6); second and third terms.
+11 units (3-2-6); second, third terms.
 Prerequisites: Ma 108 or AMa 104 or equivalent; ability to use digital computer by middle of first quarter.
-Solution of linear systems by direct and iterative methods; eigenvalue-eigenvector computation; iterative solution of greater nonlinear systems.
+Solution of linear systems by direct and iterative methods; eigenvalue-eigenvector computation; iterative solution of nonlinear systems.
 Approximation theory, least squares, interpolation, splines, quadrature.
 Numerical methods for initial value and boundary value problems in ordinary differential equations.
 Introduction to methods for partial differential equations.
-Instructor: Weiss.
+Instructor: Keller.

 AMa 110 abc.
 Introduction to the Calculus of Variations.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108 or equivalent.
 The first variation and Euler's equation for a variety of classes of variational problems from mathematical physics.
 Natural boundary conditions.
 Subsidiary conditions.
 The theory of extremal fields for single-variable variational problems.
 Conjugacy and the second variation.
 Hamilton-Jacobi theory.
 An introduction to the direct methods of Rayleigh, Ritz, and Tonelli and their application to equilibrium and eigenvalue problems.
 Some simple aspects of control problems.
-Offered second and third terms, 1973-74.
-Instructor: Whitham.
+Not offered in 1974-75.

 AMa 151 abc.
 Perturbation Methods.
-9 units (3-0-6); three terms.
+9 units (3-0-6); first, second, third terms.
 Prerequisite: AMa 101 or equivalent.
 The course discusses uniformly valid approximations in various physical problems.
 Generalized boundary layer technique.
-Coordinate straining techniques: Poincare's method.
+Coordinate straining techniques; Poincare's method.
 Problems with several time scales; averaging techniques; method of Krylov-Bogoliubov.
 Eigenvalue problems.
-Examples taken from linear and non-linear vibrations, orbital problems, viscous flow, elasticity.
-Not offered in 1973-74.
+Examples taken from linear and nonlinear vibrations, orbital problems, viscous flow, elasticity.
+Instructor: Cohen.